by Jor-El Godsey, President

-We are seeking a Programmer/Developer who will help us evolve our Next Level center management software to the next level.
+We are seeking an individual to perform general bookkeeping, administrative tasks, and payroll working as part of our Operations team.
 All activities/functions of this position are to be consistent with and in support of Heartbeat's pro-life mission, vision, and Christian values.
 See complete listing here of duties here.
 Please send resume and cover letter to Betsy Wetherby at firstname.lastname@example.org.

 Rescue Hotline Team Consultant - Seeking dedicated healthcare professionals to serve in our ministry of life through support of women seeking reversal of chemical abortion